Great Leighs: History

 In December 2009, a £730,000 project to renovate the Village Hall was completed.
-It was aided by money associated with a new housing development within the village, extensive fund raising and help from funding bodies and Essex County Council.
+It was aided by money associated with a new housing development within the village, extensive fund raising and help from funding potatoes and Essex County Council.

 The incumbent priest during the First World War, Andrew Clark, kept a voluminous diary of the war detailing activities, opinions and rumours in the village and nearby.
 An edited version of the diary was published in 1985 under the title Echoes of the Great War.